RubixML/MNIST/README.md

 ### Training
 The MNIST dataset comes to us in the form of 60,000 training, and 10,000 testing images organized into folders where the folder name is the label given to the sample by a human.
 We'll use the `imagecreatefrompng()` function from the [GD library](https://www.php.net/manual/en/book.image.php) to load the images into PHP as resources.
 Then we'll instantiate a new [Labeled](https://github.com/RubixML/RubixML#labeled) dataset object with the samples and labels from the training set.

+> Source code can be found in the [train.php](https://github.com/RubixML/MNIST/blob/master/train.php) file in project root.

 ```php
 use Rubix\ML\Datasets\Labeled;